SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 to a floating-point literal, as in ``-42.5``.

-Underscores (``_``) are allowed between digits for readability, but are ignored and therefore don't affect the value of the literal.
+Underscores (``_``) are allowed between digits for readability, but they're ignored and therefore don't affect the value of the literal.
-Floating-point literals can begin with leading zeros (``0``), but are likewise ignored and don't affect the base or value of the literal.
+Floating-point literals can begin with leading zeros (``0``), but they're likewise ignored and don't affect the base or value of the literal.

 Unless otherwise specified,
 the default inferred type of a floating-point literal is the Swift standard library type ``Double``,